1. InterNations

 Nowadays, it is a great risk to move abroad on an expat assignment.
 Many companies do not support their employees well upon return or struggle to create a suitable job opening for them.
 Therefore, expats should find out how supportive their company is before they actually go abroad.

-“In addition to preparing themselves, expats-to-be should find out if their company is well prepared to send them abroad.
-Colleagues who have already gone through the process should be the first ones to talk to.
-They can offer inside information on how well the company supports their expats,” he advises.
+Pascal (55) works as an HR specialist in Paris.
+He spent quite a few years abroad himself, many of them in the United States.
+He knows what expats need to watch out for: “In addition to preparing themselves, expats-to-be should find out if their company is well prepared to send them abroad.
+Colleagues who have already gone through the process should be the first ones you talk to.
+They can offer inside information on how well a company supports their expats,” he advises.

 Keep in Touch with the “Home Office”